-Black cohosh works as a uterine tonic.
-It prepares your uterus for contractions and stimulates labor.
-According to the reports of Journal of Nurse-Midwifery published in June 1999, 45% of the midwives have used blue and black cohosh for inducing labor in pregnant women.
+Black cohosh may act as a uterine tonic.
+It may start uterine contractions and stimulate labor.
+According to the research reports published in June 1999, 45% of the midwives have used blue and black cohosh for inducing labor in pregnant women (3).

 Here are some things you ought to know:

-- You just need 5 drops of black cohosh to promote ripening of your cervix.
-This will regulate contractions and induce your labor.
+- You need five drops of black cohosh to promote the ripening of your cervix.
+This may regulate contractions and induce your labor.

-- You can add the drops to your coffee and tea and drink twice every day.
+You can add the drops to your coffee and tea and drink them twice daily.

 - If you do not find any changes in your cervical, you can increase your intake to 10 drops.
 If you experience any side effects, you must discontinue taking it and contact your doctor immediately.

 - You can take black cohosh capsules from the 38th week of your pregnancy.
 Each of the capsules generally contains 500 mg of black cohosh.

-- You can repeat the process again after an hour if you find no changes.
+- You can repeat the process after an hour if you find no changes.

-- For increased effectiveness you can add the black ones with the blue variants.
-Combination of the two herbs can help induce your labor.
+- You can add the black ones with the blue variants for increased effectiveness.
+A combination of the two herbs can help induce your labor.